- Starter

 ETL EDI messages into any destination

-As a user, I want to be able to parse EDI messages and then save the data to the database or a file.
+With Etlworks, it’s possible to parse EDI messages and save the extracted data directly to a database or a file format of choice.

-Any flow which reads an EDI message converts it to a highly nested dataset.
-The structure of the message can be discovered in Explorer.
+Each flow that reads an EDI message converts it into a highly nested dataset, capturing the full structure of the message.

-The typical ETL transformation will either need to convert the nested dataset to another nested format, for example, JSON or XML, or flatten it to load into one or multiple tables in a relational database.
+A typical ETL transformation may either convert the nested dataset into another nested format, such as JSON or XML, or flatten it for loading into one or multiple tables within a relational database.

 Mapping